I'm In A Polyamorous Throuple — Here's How We Divide Our Finances

 But, later, when they all decided to move to a new state, Tennessee, and buy a house, things changed a bit.
 They'd need to take on a mortgage together.
 Frank was soon appointed the official money manager of the three, as it came most naturally to her and she had knowledge learned over the years, including from her coupon-genie of a mom.
 The throuple figured out that they could buy a house together by forming a Limited Liability Company (LLC).
 "It was a workaround because there wasn't really an easy way for the three of us to go in on a house together and get loans," Frank says.
 "Maggie and Cody are legally married but I don't have a legal bind to them, except that I share a car registration with Maggie.
 It was difficult to make that LLC happen.
 It was frustrating, but not the end of the world… Still, it would be nice if the law would catch up and we didn't need workarounds."

-As they renovated their new place, all the bills and paperwork were in Frank's name, and she'd Venmo request Odell and Coppola for their shares.
+As they renovated their new place, all the bills and paperwork were in Frank's name, and she'd request Odell and Coppola for their shares via mobile banking.
 As these financial changes happened, their incomes also shifted.
 Frank, who once made the least of the three, now was the top earner, she says.

 Navigating all these shifts took constant communication — especially because the three had different spending habits.
 Although they all had separate bank accounts — and thus separate pots of fun money — there were times money still caused tension.
 At one point, Odell and Frank did couples therapy.
 "We have different communication styles so we learned how each of us prefers to be communicated with, which was helpful, especially about things like money," Frank says.
 "I was always hesitant to bring up serious issues until it all came out at once and that could get very messy.
 But talking about it helped us get to the point where that didn't happen."